When considering corals to add to the home aquarium, many aquarists suggest keeping the corals separate so that they can’t touch each other.

 It’s important information for anyone who wants to save space or create a dense, beautiful waterscape of corals living together.

-Corals That Can Touch
+What Corals Can Touch Each Other?

 Frogspawn is a large, beautiful coral with either bright green or purple tips.
 These corals are only moderately difficult to care for, and they can be placed at either the middle or top of the tank.